 If you are in an Allergenuity Health Program, the answer is yes.
 Being able to contact Dr. Schroeder outside of our business hours via text for non-urgent issues and via phone for urgent issues is a convenience available to Allergenuity Health Program members.

-Since we’ve taken all the middlemen out, we can also offer simple and flexible payment options so that there is an option for anyone who desires our services.
-One option is simply to pay for the services you use at the time of service.
-This option would be best used for intermittent services, but could also be used for chronic care services if that works best for you.
+Payment options: Our period of introductory payment options is coming to an end soon, so we will hopefully update this section accordingly when it does.
+For now, one option is simply to pay for the services you use at the time of service.
+We believe in price transparency in health care, so our current prices are transparently listed.
 Another option is to join one of the Allergenuity Health Programs we have diligently developed.
-These Programs are deferred payment plans that were designed to serve those who are actively engaged in working towards their allergy health goals and who understand and accept that in order to benefit from immunotherapy, you have to commit to it for some time.
-Our Programs provide you with all the main services you will likely need for a straightforward monthly fee, making your budgeting for care much easier and doing the same for our billing.
+These Programs are deferred payment plans that were designed to serve those who are committed and actively engaged in working with us towards their allergy health goals and who understand and accept that in order to benefit from immunotherapy, you have to commit to it for some time.
+Our deferred payment Programs provide you with all the main services you will likely need for a straightforward monthly fee, making your budgeting for care much easier and doing the same for our billing.
 This in turn allows us to give you even more value for what you spend on your care, since we can dedicate more time and effort to you rather than on optimizing our coding and billing practices.
 Being on a Program does not limit your medical care in any way.
-If an additional service is needed and you are on a Program, it is simply billed from our Fees For Services.
-We developed these Programs because we think they are a helpful option for all of us – to spread out the costs associated with pursuing a highly specialized care option such as what we offer – and to simplify the payment and billing process for us all.
+If an additional service is needed that is not listed under your Program, it is simply billed from our transparent list of Fees For Services.
+We developed these deferred payment Programs because we think they are a helpful option for all of us – to spread out the costs associated with pursuing a highly specialized care option such as what we offer – and to simplify the payment and billing process for us all.

-We hope you find these options easy and convenient, and the prices of our Programs and our Service Fees are all readily available here.
+We hope you find these options easy, fair, and convenient.
+The prices of our Programs and our Service Fees are all readily available here.

 At Allergenuity Health, one of our missions is price transparency, so you can find our main prices listed here.